thacuber2a03/wal.lxl/README.md

 # wal.lxl
 Integrates `pywal` into Lite XL, so that your probably-favourite-text-editor also looks sorta like your wallpaper. (thank me later, Arch users)

 **NOTE**: The plugin has some defaults set, but it is highly recommended that you customize them, as they're not perfect.
-(I chose them, and I suck at theming, sooo...)
+(Especially to light theme users.)

 ## Installation